What is microblading?

 How long will my eyebrows last?

 Microblading typically lasts between 12-36 months but varies by individual and can be affected by the following: sun exposure, retinol, retin-a, chemical peels, or any aggressive skincare products.
 Also, those on the oilier side will fade quicker than those with dry skin.

 Healing varies by individual but with many it is very mild with nothing more than a slightly darker brow than normal.
 Those with more sensitive skin tend to have a more intense healing with swelling and redness which tends to go away within a week.
 It is also common for your brows to be too dark initially (they will fade up to 50%), larger than the healed brow, uneven, disappear for a period of time and look patchy at certain points.
 This is all part of the healing process.

 Initially during the healing process (between 1.5-2 weeks) you must avoid getting your brows wet.
 Once your brows are healed, it is perfectly fine to get them wet.

 Is there anything that may disqualify or cause problems?

 Yes.
-If you have certain medical issues or are on certain medications at the time of the procedure you may not be a good candidate or at least require a Dr note.
+If you have certain medical issues or are on certain medications at the time of the procedure you may not be a good candidate or require a Dr note.

-Conditions that disqualify you from Microblading: Some Autoimmune diseases, Infection at the time of procedure, currently on antibiotics, breastfeeding, pregnant, Chemotherapy, HIV/AIDS, Hepatitis, heart problems, Chemotherapy within the last year.
+Conditions that disqualify you from Microblading: Some Autoimmune diseases, Infection at the time of procedure, currently on antibiotics, breastfeeding, pregnant, HIV/AIDS, Hepatitis, heart problems, Chemotherapy within the last year.

 Conditions that require a Dr letter: Anemia, Artificial Heart valve, Heart problems, Blood problems, Diabetes, Hemophilia, Liver Disease, Epilepsy, Tumors, growths or cysts in the brow area.